lowdev/toy-exchange/README.md

 - How to manage transaction in DDD
 - For CRUD operations should we pass by domain or use directly infra
 - GraphQL
+- Representation with an object (ex: Title vs String)

 ## References